-The Group commissioned Messrs TBA Periti to carry out a thorough valuation exercise of a property owned by the Group.
-The fair value of the property was determined on the basis of open market values taking cognizance of the specific location, its size and development potential.
+The Group commissioned Messrs TBA Periti to carry out a thorough valuation exercise of investment properties owned by the Group.
+The fair value of the investment properties were determined on the basis of open market values taking cognizance of the specific location, its size and development potential.
 Another method of fair value measurement was the discounted cash flow technique, whereby significant inputs were used, namely: long-term pre-tax rate, inflation rate, risk premium, gross profit rate, estimated rental value and extrapolated residual land value.
-The valuation report issued by TBA Periti is effective on 31 May 2019.
-While the other investment properties were not revalued during the year we believe that there were no conditions that would significantly increase or decrease their fair value determined in the prior year.
-All of the Group's properties are now measured at their fair values.
-This has resulted in the reporting of a change in fair value of investment property of €479,480 (2018: €2,821,933) in the statement of profit or loss and other comprehensive income.
+The valuation report issued by TBA Periti is effective on 31 October and 30 December 2020.
+This has resulted in the reporting of a change in fair value of investment property of $\in$ 1,506,227 (2019: $\in$ 479,480) in the statement of profit or loss and other comprehensive income.